christopherfujino/flame-on-rpi/presentation.md

 - I am not paid to speak--opinions are my own
 - This workflow is a proof of concept, but not production-ready

+## Objectives

+- Retro console-style game
+- Stable Flutter and Flame versions
+- Build and run game from Raspberry Pi

+## The Game

+Video (demo of shooter game in android emulator)

+## The Game on Raspberry Pi

+Video (demo of shooter game on raspberry pi, with mouse UI)

+## Thank you

+Thanks!

 ## Tree

 Flame on Raspberry Pi